nodejs/package-maintenance/Governance.md

 where REPO is the name of the repository.
 Administrative members are given the maintainer role these team and can add/remove members as appropriate.
-In addition all maintainers for a given repository can add/remove maintainers are given the maintainer role fot the teams for which they are added and can add/remove members as appropriate.
+In addition all maintainers for a given repository can add/remove maintainers are given the maintainer role for the teams for which they are added and can add/remove members as appropriate.

 ##### Landing PRs